lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 The [NetApp AltaVault Installation and Service Guide](https://library.netapp.com/ecm/ecm_download_file/ECMLP2317733) has more information on the installation of the OVA and configuration of the VM settings for the appliance.

-### Initial Configuration of the AltaVault Appliance
+### Setting up Initial Configuration of the AltaVault Appliance for On-Premises

 After the AltaVault VM has been configured with the appropriate hardware, you can now power on the VM.
 Be aware that upon first boot, the boot process will take some time as the appliance is formatting the secondary metadata cache disk.